hybridgroup/artoo-neurosky/README.md

 The main steps are:
 - Pair your computer and the Mindwave
-- Use a socket to serial connection to map a TCP socket to the local unix port
 - Connect to the device via Artoo

 First pair your computer and Mindwave.
 You might be prompted for a passcode, if so enter '0000'.